 Pre-Reqs: CHEM 1210 Chemistry I, and CHEM 1220 Chemistry II.

-Pre-req: CHEN.2020 Energy Balance & Introduction to Thermodynamics with a 'C-' or better, or Spring 2020 grade of "P", and MATH.1320 Calculus II, and Chemical Engineering Majors Only.
+Pre-req: CHEN.2020 Chemical Engineering Thermodynamics with a 'C-' or better, or Spring 2020 grade of "P", and MATH.1320 Calculus II, and Chemical Engineering Majors Only.

 Students perform laboratory base experimental analyses in fluid flow and heat transfer and fluid flow and heat transfer unit operations processes common in Chemical Engineering practice.
 The course is team based and students are expected to develop and improve in their ability to work and interact in a group environment.
 Written and oral reports are required.
 Safety in both lad and industrial practice are emphasized.
 Meets Core Curriculum Essential Learning Outcome for Quantitative Literacy (QL) and Written & Oral Communication (WOC).